reactioncommerce/reaction-docs/public-docs/dashboard.md

 id: dashboard
 title: Store Operator's Guide
 ---

 Welcome to the Reaction Store Operator's Guide!
 Here you can find everything you need to know to configure your store and manage your orders and products.

+Before going to far, it's best if you familiarize yourself with all of the [terms and concepts](concepts-intro.md) you'll encounter.

-Click **Sign In** and use your [admin credentials](https://docs.reactioncommerce.com/reaction-docs/master/installation) to get started.
+Click **Sign In** and use your store operator credentials to get started.

 ## Products and the grid